wcm-io/io.wcm.handler.media/src/site/markdown/dynamic-media.md

 Only the "Scene7" mode is supported (see [Setting Up Dynamic Media][aem-dynamic-media-administration]).
 The old and deprecated "hybrid" mode is not supported.

-The dynamic media support automatically gets active when the instance was set up with the additional `dynamicmedia_scene7` run mode, and the assets are replicated to the Dynamic Media servers.
+The Dynamic Media support automatically gets active when the instance was set up with the additional `dynamicmedia_scene7` run mode, and the assets are replicated to the Dynamic Media servers.

 ### Dynamic Media concept

-The integration with dynamic media builds on the [general concepts][general-concepts] of the Media Handler using media formats and a unified media handling API to resolve the renditions for each use case.
+The integration with Dynamic Media builds on the [general concepts][general-concepts] of the Media Handler using media formats and a unified media handling API to resolve the renditions for each use case.

-If dynamic media is active, the media handler returns rendition URLs pointing to the Dynamic Media delivery servers instead of the Servlet the renders the renditions inside the publish instance without dynamic media.
-From the [supported file formats][file-format-support] dynamic media is used for JPEG, PNG and TIFF images.
-It is not used for GIF images (potentially animated) or SVG images (which can be scaled by the browser itself).
+If Dynamic Media is active, the media handler returns rendition URLs pointing to the Dynamic Media delivery servers instead of the Servlet the renders the renditions inside the publish instance without Dynamic Media.
+From the [supported file formats][file-format-support] Dynamic Media supports dynamic renditions for JPEG, PNG and TIFF images.
+All other file formats including GIF and SVG images are delivered as original binary via the Dynamic Media CDN.

 It is not required to create image profiles or image presets in AEM for the basic functionality.
 It's also not required to configure anything in the component instance edit dialogs or content policies.